 My back bristles and hardens.

-“Kelly Ann, did you hear me, it’s time for bed.”
+“Kelly Ann, did you hear me: Time for bed!” he hollers again

 “KELLY ANN!” he booms, shaking my entire life.

-With another deep breath, I stand and throw down all my cards:
+I twist from the keys and throw down all my cards.

-“And if you want to see what happens you can just keep on playing…” I repeat, with my hands on my hips, just like his.
+“And if you want to see what happens you can just keep on playing…” I say back, mocking him, my hands on my hips, just like his.

 In two strides he crosses the room.

-I rise to meet him in all my power;
+I rise to meet him in my power;

 But i am not the genie;